19 Useful Tips for Visiting Uzbekistan

 6) You can exchange money at banks, which are easily found.

-There are banks to exchange your money all over cities.
+There are banks in all cities where you can exchange your money.
 Some of the major hotels offer money exchange as well.
-You can also get money exchanged on the black market; however, be careful because they often short change you a few notes.
+You can also get money exchanged on the black market; however, be careful because they often shortchange you a few notes.

 7) Your money needs to be crisp and clean for currency exchange.

 Currency exchange places are incredibly strict about the quality of the bills.
-When changing your money, you will need to bring your passport and bills that are crisp and clean.
+When changing your money, you must bring your passport and crisp and clean bills.
 Many places won’t accept ripped or old notes.

 8) Credit cards aren’t usually accepted.